santoshgarole5992/LLMOps-Prompt-Flow/README.md

 In your GitHub project repository, select Actions

-Screenshot of GitHub actions page.

 Select the run-eval-pf-pipeline.yml from the workflows listed on the left and the click Run Workflow to execute the Prompt flow run and evaluate workflow.
 This will take several minutes to run.

-Screenshot of Pipeline Run in GitHub.

 The workflow will only register the model for deployment, if the accuracy of the classification is greater than 60%.
 You can adjust the accuracy thresold in the run-eval-pf-pipeline.yml file in the jobMetricAssert section of the workflow file.
 The section should look like: